Swiss-ai-Weeks/Tomorrows-Legal-Assistance/backend/agent_with_tools/README.md

 # Swiss Legal Case Analysis Agent

-A LangGraph-based ReAct agent for analyzing Swiss legal cases.
-This agent ingests case descriptions and provides comprehensive analysis including case classification, win likelihood estimation, and time/cost projections.
+A LangGraph-based pipeline agent for analyzing Swiss legal cases.
+This agent ingests case descriptions and provides comprehensive analysis including case classification, win likelihood estimation, and time/cost projections through a structured workflow with integrated tools.

+## Architecture

+This agent implements a **deterministic pipeline architecture** with the following characteristics:

+- **Fixed Node Sequence**: Predetermined workflow with conditional branching based on case category
+- **Tool Integration**: Each node uses specific tools in a predefined order (not LLM-directed)
+- **Predictable Flow**: Reliable, reproducible analysis suitable for legal domain requirements
+- **Error Resilience**: Graceful fallbacks when tools are unavailable or fail

+**Note**: This is NOT a ReAct agent - the LLM does not dynamically choose tools or reasoning paths.
+Instead, it's a structured pipeline that uses the LLM for synthesis and extraction within each node.

 ## Features

 - **Case Classification**: Automatically categorizes cases into: Arbeitsrecht, Immobilienrecht, Strafverkehrsrecht, or Andere
 - **Win Likelihood Analysis**: Uses RAG retrieval of Swiss law and historic cases to estimate success probability (1-100)
 - **Time & Cost Estimation**: Provides realistic time estimates and cost breakdowns
-- **ReAct Processing**: Step-by-step reasoning with tool usage for transparent decision making
+- **Structured Pipeline**: Deterministic workflow with conditional branching and integrated tool usage
 - **Conditional Analysis**: Smart workflow that skips analysis for unsupported categories
 - **Business Logic Baseline**: Integrated likelihood estimation with explanations for transparency